Wambita/wambita.github.io/README.md

 hello world repository for Git tutorial

-This repo is built step by step.
+This repo is built step by step

+it now includes steps for github